Non-standard poker hand: Cats and dogs

 Some play that dog or cat flushes beat a straight flush, under the reasoning that a plain dog or cat beats a plain straight.
 This makes the big cat flush the highest hand in the game.

 Kilters

 A Kilter, also called Kelter, is a generic term for a number of different non-standard hands.
 Depending on house rules, a Kilter may be a Skeet, a Little Cat, a Skip Straight, or some variation of one of these hands.
+According to Paul Anthony Jones, it can simply mean a hand of little value.
+According to Penn Jillette and Mickey D. Lynn, a Kelter is "a nonstandard hand given value in home games."